Top 10 Ways to Celebrate Spring

 3. Pick Spring Wildflowers and Use Them in a Craft Project

-This video below features children making pretty bookmarks using pressed flowers.
+This video below demonstrates a very simple craft, making pretty bookmarks using pressed flowers.
 Where I live, the spring wildflowers are starting to bloom.
-If they're blooming where you live, take a walk, gather some pretty flowers, press them between two sheets of wax paper in a book for a while, then make bookmarks to give as gifts.
+If they're blooming where you live, take a walk, gather some pretty flowers, and use the packing tape method shown in the video or press your flowers between two sheets of wax paper in a book for a while, then make bookmarks to give as gifts.
 TIP: Mother's Day comes not very long after the first day of spring and mom or grandma would love a pretty, flowery bookmark.

 Make your wildflower walk a learning experience.
 (Shh!
 Don't tell the kids!)
 Take along a wildflower field guide book as a reference, as well as some blank paper or a sketch pad.
 Use crayons or colored pencils to draw the flowers you see and make your own wildflowers field guide.
 Great for a family project or for homeschoolers!